Taiwan exported US$447.6 billion worth of goods around the globe in 2021, gaining 41.8% since 2017 and accelerating by 29.1% from 2020 to 2021.

 Countries Generating Greatest Trade Surpluses for Taiwan

-Taiwan generated an overall $65.1 billion trade surplus from all goods bought and sold on international markets during 2021.
-That amount of black ink reflects a 9.4% improvement from the $59.5 billion trade surplus for one year earlier.
+Taiwan garnered a total US$73.7 billion trade surplus from all products bought and sold on international markets during 2023, accelerating by 80.1% from the $40.9 billion in black ink one year earlier for 2022.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.